CONTENT

 Or

-Call me when you have a sec, we’ll figure this out.
+“Call me when you have a sec, we’ll figure this out.”

-4. Use texts as a lay-up for calls.
+4. Use texts to set up calls.

-Texting is the best channel for grabbing customers’ attention, but that doesn’t mean it’s the only way you should communicate with them.
-It should be a complement to the relationships you’re already building—a tool to help you move your business forward.
-There will be times when you need to bring the conversation back to a phone call, in-person meeting, or a link with more information.
+Texting is the best channel for grabbing customers’ attention, but it’s not the only way you should communicate with them.
+It should be a complement to the relationships you’re already building to propel your business forward.

 katherine-mercer-two-men-and-a-truck-headshot